ezehlivinus/mvc-design-pattern/README.md

 # mvc-design-pattern
 This is a simple demo of the Model View Controller (MVC) design pattern in vanilla javascript without using existing library or framework.
-THIS IS A DEMO AND IT IS FOR LEARNING PURPOSE ONLY.
+THIS IS A DEMO AND IT IS FOR LEARNING PURPOSE ONLY and not meant for live app.

 ## File Structure
 Project folder: mvc-design-pattern